Demon Slayer Wallpapers, Posters, and PFPs: Best Picks for Desktop, Phone, and Profile

 PFP

 PFPs need instant recognition.
-Tight face crops with clear contrast usually win, especially for Shinobu, Mitsuri, Giyu, Rengoku, and Tengen.
+Tight face crops with clean contrast usually win, especially for Shinobu, Mitsuri, Giyu, Rengoku, and Tengen.
 The best ones preserve the expression, one signature visual motif, and enough negative space that the crop still feels sharp.

 Best Visual Buckets